asherbig/Ed-Tech-Game/README.md

 First, [download and install the latest version of Python](https://www.python.org/downloads/) if you do not have it installed already

-Or you can use homebrew to install
+Or you can use Homebrew to install
 ```sh
 $ brew install python3
 ```